Weirdo

 Kael turned slowly to find a green-haired girl standing just inches away from his face.

-She had short, razor-cut hair that curved around her cheekbones, a streak of silver dyed through the front.
+She had short, razor-cut hair that curved sharply around her cheekbones, a streak of silver dyed through the front.

-Her eyes were a sharp, piercing yellow, and she had a look that screamed don't test me.
+Her eyes were a sharp, piercing yellow, and she had a look that screamed "don't test me."

 She was rebellious, no doubt about that, everything from her half-zipped blue uniform to the rune-inscribed headphones hanging around her neck gave off a wild, effortlessly cool vibe.